 Grape anthocyanins

 Grape anthocyanins, including delphinidin, malvidin, peonidin and petunidin, are closely-related plant pigments that give red and dark grapes their rich color.
 Women in the highest quartile (fourth) of anthocyanin intake had significantly lower risk of breast cancer than those in the lowest quartile of consumption in one study.
+Anthocyanins have also been shown to reduce Adriamycin chemotherapy-induced heart damage.

 Delphinidin is found in red grapes, but is especially abundant in dark varieties such as Concord and Moon Drop grapes.
 Delphinidin has been demonstrated to inhibit the carcinogen-induced transformation of normal cells into breast cancer cells.
 Delphinidin has also been shown to block epidermal growth factor receptor (EGFR) signaling in breast cancer cells.
-(EGFR, which is expressed at high levels in at least 30% of breast cancers, is associated with a poor prognosis.)
+EGFR, which is expressed at high levels in at least 30% of breast cancers, is associated with a poor prognosis.

 In addition, delphinidin has been reported to suppress the growth of hormone receptor positive (ER+/PR+), HER2+, and triple negative (ER-/PR-/HER2-) breast cancer cells.
 Delphinidin has also been found to inhibit angiogenesis and migration of triple negative breast cancer cells and to reduce tumor growth in a mouse model of triple negative breast cancer.

 Peonidin has also been found to induce apoptosis in HER2+ breast cancer cells and to reduce tumor size and volume in an animal model of HER2+ breast cancer.
-In addition, peonidin has been shown to increase the treatment effects of Herceptin (trastuzumab) in HER2+ cells.
+In addition, peonidin has been shown to increase the treatment effects of Herceptin in HER2+ cells.

 Petunidin has been demonstrated to reduce growth and proliferation of ER+/PR+ breast cancer cells.